-Representing you, the Purchaser:-
+Representing the Purchaser:-

-- Must reflect the intentions of both the Seller and Purchaser.
+- Must reflect the intentions of both the seller and purchaser.

-- Selling price must be stated.
+- The selling price must be stated.

-- Closing date must be specified.
+- The closing date must be specified.

-- Signatures of both the Seller and Purchaser should be witnessed by adults of sound mind who are not parties to the agreement.
+- Signatures of both the seller and purchaser should be witnessed by adults of sound mind who are not parties to the agreement.

 According to the Registered Land Amendment Act 2007, it is mandatory that the Chief Surveyor’s certification appears in the transfer.
 Lands privately owned for at least 10 years must have the Chief Surveyor’s certificate confirming that the boundaries have been authenticated.
 A transfer filed without this certificate cannot be registered.
 This is to ensure that the boundaries of Registered Lands remain accurate.